-We only stock the best effect pedals so you don’t have to waste your time with badly made pedals.
+We stock a wide range of popular effect pedals from all the top brands.
+You’ll find everything from Boss, Fender, Electro-Harmonix and Seymour Duncan to Ibanez, Mooer, Line 6 and others.
 Below is a quick guide to help make buying guitar pedals an easier task for you.

 Ultimately, the sound and overall style of music you want to achieve will dictate the types of guitar pedals you want to buy.
 For example, a blues guitarist will definitely opt for overdrive pedals such as the Ibanez Tubescreamer.
 Whereas a metal guitarist will go for the higher gain pedals like the Boss Metal Zone.

-Stomp Box Vs. Multi Effects: The world of pedals sees two main categories of effects.
+Stomp Box Vs. Multi Effects: The world of guitar effects sees two main categories.
 The first category are those single stompboxes.
 Which are usually designed to achieve one specific sound or effect.
 Multi-effects on the other hand combine more than one effect into a unit.

-Analog Vs. Digital: Pedals generally come in either analog or digital.
+Analog Vs. Digital: Guitar effects processors and pedals generally come in either analog or digital.
 And sometimes are designed as combination between the two.
 Originally, pedals were only made to be analog.
 However, with technology advancements over the years.
 We see more digital effects coming about.

 Types of Effects: The various types of effects will include overdrive, distortion, modulation, delay, reverb and wah.
 There are however many more unique pedals out there.